North Jersey Transportation Planning Authority: Board and Committees

 The NJTPA Board of Trustees includes 15 local elected officials, including one representative from each of the 13 member counties as well as from Newark and Jersey City.
 The Board also includes a Governor's representative, the Commissioner of the NJDOT, the Executive Director of NJ TRANSIT, the Chairman of the Port Authority of New York & New Jersey and a citizen's representative.
 Board membership is an uncompensated position.

 Every two years the Board elects a new Executive Committee, which provides guidance and leadership to the full Board on a wide range of planning, policy and administrative issues.
 It meets as needed to review financial, personnel and policy matters.
-Passaic County Commissioner John W. Bartlett was elected Chair of the Board for the 2022-2023 term.
-The Board elected Ocean County Commissioner John "Jack" Kelly First Vice Chair, Middlesex County Commissioner Charles Kenny Second Vice Chair, and Union County Commissions Bette Jane Kowalski Board Secretary.
-In accordance with the bylaws, Commissioner Bartlett appointed Warren County Commissioner Jason Sarnoski to the position of Third Vice Chair.
-Prominent Trustees have included Glenn Langberg of GRL Capital from 2006-2008.
+Middlesex County Commissioner Charles Kenny was elected Chair of the Board for the 2026-2027 term.
+The Board elected Warren County Commissioner Jason J. Sarnoski as First Vice Chair; Union County Commissioner Michèle S. Delisfort as Second Vice Chair; and Somerset County Commissioner Sara Sooy as Secretary.
+In accordance with the bylaws, Chairman Kenny appointed Morris County Commissioner Stephen H. Shaw as Third Vice Chair.

 The Board has three standing committees that make recommendations on action items to be considered by the full Board: